Active: A member who has been initiated into lifelong fraternity or sorority membership and is active at the collegiate level

 New Member Education Program: A period of education when new members learn the history, ideals and values of fraternity and sorority life.
 The length of each New Member program varies by chapter but cannot exceed 10 weeks.

 North American Interfraternity Conference (NIC): The North American Interfraternity Conference is the umbrella organization for 26 national and international women’s fraternities and sororities.

 Philanthropy/Benefit: A charitable fundraiser sponsored by a sorority or fraternity

-Potential New Member (PNM): A college woman who will participate
+Potential New Member (PNM): A college woman who will participate in formal

 Panhellenic recruitment in the fall.

 New Member Presentation: The introduction of a line to campus.
 This is usually the first full step show/exhibition performed by the newest members of a NPHC or cultural-based Greek organization.